ChicoState/ux-AroundU/README.md

 ## UX Team Members

-* **[Person A](!!!URL to Person A's published portfolio!!!)** - !!!List of Person A's primary contributions!!!
+[Jesus Velazquez](!!!URL to Jesus's published portfolio!!!) - Contributed to early sketches, conducted analysis and evaluations, and worked on wireframes, prototypes, and script development.
-* **[Person B](!!!URL to Person B's published portfolio!!!)** - !!!List of Person B's primary contributions!!!
+[Tyler Rodgers](!!!URL to Tyler's published portfolio!!!) - Participated in analysis, helped with wireframe creation, and supported prototype and script design.
-* **[Person C](!!!URL to Person C's published portfolio!!!)** - !!!List of Person C's primary contributions!!!
+[Jameson White](!!!URL to Jameson's published portfolio!!!) - Assisted with evaluation tasks, collaborated on wireframes, and contributed to prototype building and scriptwriting.

-* **Jesus Velazquez:Contributed to early sketches, conducted analysis and evaluations, and worked on wireframes, prototypes, and script development.
+Jesus Velazquez: Contributed to early sketches, conducted analysis and evaluations, and worked on wireframes, prototypes, and script development.
-* **Tyler Rodgers: Participated in analysis, helped with wireframe creation, and supported prototype and script design.
+Tyler Rodgers: Participated in analysis, helped with wireframe creation, and supported prototype and script design.
-* **Jameson White: Assisted with evaluation tasks, collaborated on wireframes, and contributed to prototype building and scriptwriting.
+Jameson White: Assisted with evaluation tasks, collaborated on wireframes, and contributed to prototype building and scriptwriting.

 # User-Centered Design Artifacts